stechstudio/laravel-env-security/README.md

 ## First deploy

 As you're reading through this, you're probably wondering how that *first initial* deploy is going to work.
-In order for this package to decrypt your .env config where all your sensitive credentials are stored, it needs AWS account access with permission to your KMS key.
+In order for this package to decrypt your .env config where all your sensitive credentials are stored, it needs account credentials with permission to your KMS key.

 Yep, it's [turtles all the way down](https://en.wikipedia.org/wiki/Turtles_all_the_way_down).

 There are a number of ways to handle this, all dependent on the environment and deployment process.

 1. If you are using AWS EC2, you can [assign IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html#roles-usingrole-ec2instance-roles) to grant the instance access to your KMS key.
-2. Regardless of your host provider, you can always put a `~/.aws/credentials` file on the server to provide necessary KMS permissions.
+2. For AWS, you can always put a `~/.aws/credentials` file on the server to provide necessary AWS permissions, regardless of your host.
+3. For GCP your project ID and credentials are [discovered automatically](https://github.com/googleapis/google-cloud-php/blob/master/AUTHENTICATION.md#google-cloud-platform-environments).
-3. Many deployment services like [Laravel Forge](https://forge.laravel.com/) or [Laravel Envoyer](https://envoyer.io/) provide ways to specify environment variables which you can use to provide AWS/KMS credentials.
+3. Many deployment services like [Laravel Forge](https://forge.laravel.com/) or [Laravel Envoyer](https://envoyer.io/) provide ways to specify environment variables which you can use to provide credentials.
-4. And of course, you can always just ssh in manually to a fresh new server and put the necessary AWS/KMS environment variables in a temporary .env file as well, which will get overwritten on the first deploy.
+4. And of course, you can always just ssh in manually to a fresh new server and put the necessary environment variables in a temporary .env file as well, which will get overwritten on the first deploy.